Taking a UK-registered Vehicle Overseas

 You can take a DVLA registered vehicle out of the United Kingdom for 12 months or longer.
 But, it would become a ‘permanent export’ which means you must:

-Moving to live overseas means you must update the address on your driving licence with DVLA export.
+Note: Moving to live overseas means you must update the address on your driving licence with DVLA export.